Keith Caputo: Recent activity (2011–present)

 In 2011, Caputo formed a side project with Ryan Oldcastle and Michael Shaw called The Neptune Darlings, and released an album on September 15, 2011, called Chestnuts & Fireflies.
 The style of this CD has been called "geek rock" by The Advocate magazine.
+That same year Life of Agony disbanded once again just in the midst of Caputo coming out as transgender however his bandmate Alan Robert told Revolver Magazine "I actually don't think [Keith]'s transition is the ultimate reason the band isn't active right now.
+We'd been doing a lot less touring over the last bunch of years, way before [he] announced [his] personal news.